bcgov/von-agent-template/GettingStartedTutorial.md

 Note that it's up to the Issuer to make sure that the dates make sense.
 OrgBook has very few business rules and knows nothing about the process your organization uses for issuing/revoking Credentials.
 As such, the business rules for making sure the right Verifiable Credentials are issued with the right dates must come the (backend) code that Issues the permits and licences.

-So, we have a working Agent, and we can issue Credentials using a Form or an API.
+So, we now have a working Agent, and we can issue Credentials using a Form or an API.
 Time to make some changes to the Credential we are issuing.

 ## Step 6: Customizing your Credential

 Now that we have a working agent, let's make some changes and really make it our own.
-We'll start simple and make some changes to the attributes (claims) within your Credential - changing the name of an attribute and adding a new one or two.
-What exactly you change is up to you - within limits.
+We'll start simple and make some changes to the attributes (claims) within your Credential - changing the name of an attribute and adding a new one.

+- The "permit_type" field is really about what authorization is being asked for/issued, so let's change that field name to "permit_authorization"
+- Let's add another field "permit_notes" that is a free form text field that can be used to add any notes/conditions/limitations about the permit.

+If you want, you can make other changes - within limits.
 You can't change the "corp_num" or "legal_name" fields, since they come from the prerequisite Verifiable Credential - dFlow Registration.
 All others can be renamed and new fields can be added as needed.

-Things to remember:
+Things to remember as you make the changes:

 1. The files to be edited are in the `von-x-agent/config` folder - `schema.yml`, `routes.yml` and `services.yml`.
 No need to change `settings.yml`
-2. If you rename an attribute, check in all three files for the name and change it in all three.
+2. If you rename a Credential attribute, check in all three files for the name and change it in all three.
 3. If you add an attribute, you need only add it in `schema.yml` and `routes.yml`.
 Recall that in `routes.yml` you are defining how to populate the attribute when submitting the Credential data via a form.
-Best choice for this exercise is to add it as a visible form field (e.g. below `permit_type`).
+Best choice for this exercise is to add it as a visible form field (for example just below `permit_type`).
-4. See the `Stopping and restarting` notes below to see if you need to change the `version` of your schema.
+4. See the `Stopping and restarting` notes below to see if you need to change the `version` of your schema. **Hint** - because you are changing the Credential schema in this exercise, you do have to bump the version.
 5. Remember to save your files.
 6. If you are using `Play with Docker` and the `Play with Docker` editor - be warned - it has a bad habit of deleting characters at the bottom of a file (it's a known problem to that service).
 If you have a problem in doing this exercise - check for that.